-5.3 CIRCULAR POCKET (Cycle 252, DIN/ISO: G252, software option 19)
+5.3 CIRCULAR POCKET (Cycle 252, DIN/ISO: G252)

 With an inactive tool table you must always plunge vertically (Q366=0) because you cannot define a plunging angle.

 Pre-position the tool in the machining plane to the starting position (circle center) with radius compensation R0.